Personality Disorders Articles

 - Fear of being alone and caring for oneself

 - Lack of self-esteem or self-worth

 Obsessive-Compulsive Personality Disorder

-Perfectionism to the point of taking extreme measures to achieve their goals
+- Strong tendency toward perfectionism to the point of taking extreme measures to achieve goals

-Issues with control or letting other people have the lead
+- Problems with relinquishing control or letting other people have the lead

 - A tendency to overwork and neglect social activities